It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

-- The robbers in Heat shoot their victims twice in the chest and then once in the head.
+- The robbers in Heat shoot their victims twice in the chest and then once in the head, in a manner similar to Vincent from Collateral (Michael Mann directed both movies in general).
 Detective Vincent Hanna notes this as one of several things that marks them out as serious professionals.

 - Morgan Freeman's character Charlie in Nurse Betty lives by this:

 "Two in the head, you know they're dead."